Shadow price: Contingent valuation

+Contingent valuation is a stated preferences technique.
 Contingent valuation estimates the value a person places on a good by asking him or her directly.
 It is essentially surveys for individuals on how much they would be willing to pay for some intangible benefits or to avoid some intangible harms.
 Typically, these surveys contain detailed descriptions of hypothetical public goods or services, ask respondents how much they would pay for it, and collect relevant demographic data of these respondents.
 Some common types of these survey questions include: open-ended, referendum-type, payment-card type, and double-bounded referendum-type.

 The advantage of contingent valuation is that it is sometimes the only feasible method for valuing a public good.
 This is especially the case when there is no obvious market price that one can use to determine the value.
 On the other hand, there are also many disadvantages of this method.
 For instance, how the survey is structured and how the questions are framed can lead to widely varying results and can induce bias into the results.
 Other times, the respondents may simply have no idea how much they value the public good in question.

 In the freeway project example, policymakers can design a survey that asks respondents on how much they would pay to save a certain period of time or to spend less time in traffic.
 However, respondents may find it difficult or uncomfortable to put a value on a life.

+Benefit value transfers

+Benefit value transfer method estimates the value or benefit of a project by using the data, model, functions, and results from a similar project or study with similar characteristics.
+There are two approaches for benefit value transfer: value transfer and function transfer.
+Value transfer involves transferring individual unit value from a former project or site to estimate for the new project.
+Correspondence or the identification of similar and accurate research is critical for the result estimation.
+In contrast, function transfer uses valuation functions derived from a number of studies.
+Meta-analysis can be used for creating valuation transfer.
+As such, using function transfer can provide a more accurate result.

+Nonetheless, common errors in the benefit transfer method are measurement error and transfer error.
+Measurement errors can arise from bias in the selection of studies and assumptions made.
+Transfer errors are found in the similarity, accuracy, or correspondence in values.
+However, the benefit transfer method provides an economically efficient way to calculate economic value of a project when there are limitations in conducting original research, including time constraints and costs.